 Polyurethane is a varnish that is specially formulated so that the resin molecules in it will bond together as it dries.
 When this bonding happens it causes the varnish to create a shield of protection around the wood it is applied to.

-When you finish an item with polyurethane then the item is protected against:
+When you finish an item with polyurethane it is protected against:

 - Water and humidity